-Recruitment procedures are defined in the Federal Council Ordinance on Recruitment (SR 511.11) of 10 April 2002.
+Recruitment procedures are defined in the Federal Council Ordinance on Military Service Liability (SR 512.21) of 22 November 2017.
 The minimum age to be recruited is 18 years.
 Recruitment is within the responsibility of the Chief of the Armed Forces.
-The J1 division of the Armed Forces Joint Staff is responsible for recruitment and determines the number of recruits required for the various functions and branches.
-The Medical Services of the Armed Forces Logistics Organisation is responsible for the medical doctrine and the medical guidelines for the recruitment.
+The Armed Forces Personnel (AF Pers) division, inside the Training and Education Command (TECOM), is responsible for recruitment and determines the number of recruits required for the various functions and branches.
+The Medical Services division is subordinated to the Armed Forces Staff and is responsible for the medical doctrine and the medical guidelines for the recruitment.

 Since 2003, conscription begins with the registration of conscripts at the age of eighteen.
 Prior to the recruitment all conscripts are called-up for an information day and interested women are also invited.
 Recruitment also includes a written orientation to all future conscripts and women at the age of sixteen.
 The actual recruitment, starting at the age of nineteen, is organised on a federal level at 6 permanent locations under the supervision of the Recruitment Command.
 The recruitment takes place between 12 months at the earliest and 3 months at the latest before the intended start of basic training and lasts up to 3 days.
 These recruitment days count towards the number of days that an able conscript must complete.
 The main purpose of this recruitment is to register the physical, psychological, intellectual and professional potential in a performance profile.
 For the assignment to the Armed Forces, the performance profile is compared with the requirement profile.
 At this stage, it is determined whether the conscript may serve as a single-term conscript or not (as opposed to a conscript that completes recruit school and subsequently yearly refresher courses).
-Moreover, the potential for, and the interest in a cadre function as an officer or a NCO is also evaluated.
+Moreover, the potential for, and the interest in a cadre function as an officer or a non-commissioned officer (NCO) is also evaluated.
 On the same occasion, it is also determined whether conscripts who are not fit for military service can serve within the framework of the civil protection which does not count as liability to military service.
-In the framework of the next development step of the Swiss Armed Forces expected in 2018, these procedures will be analysed, overhauled and adapted to current requirements and needs.
+In the framework of the next development step of the Swiss Armed Forces in 2018, these procedures will be analysed, overhauled and adapted to current requirements and needs.